OStubbs/BricklinkBackup/README.md

 # BricklinkBackup
-A simple python script to backup bricklink inventories, takes all inventory data and puts it in a single tabled csv file that can easily be opened in programs like Excel.
+A simple python script to backup bricklink inventories, takes all inventory data and puts it in a .XML file or a single tabled csv file that can easily be opened in programs like Excel.

 ## How to setup